-I hadn’t seen a Barn Owl since Sally found one in a cottonwood tree along the Tucson, Arizona sewage ponds back in March, 1984.
-I thought it was about time I saw another one.
 All I had to go on were some close-up photos on eBird of a section of one of the rock formations.
 In them, you can make out some young Barn Owls tucked back in the shadows of a ledge with an overhang.
-The cliff in front of the next is white with bird splash.
+The cliff in front of the nest is white with bird splash.
 I figured that if I walked the trails at Red Rocks and looked for that whitewash on the cliffs, I’d find the nest.

 When I got to the gate, I had to wait 10 minutes while a long stream of people in exercise clothes, carrying rubber mats, strolled out.
 It turns out there was a ticketed morning group yoga exercise in the amphitheater.
 I don’t know how many people can do yoga at the same time in that space, but whatever that number is, that’s how many people were there doing it.
 I’d estimate at least a couple thousand.